 - 1. First Aid Immediately- Wash site with soap and water, follow with alcohol or other disinfectant and apply sterile dressing.
-If exposed area were to be an eye or other mucus membrane then water would be sufficient. - 2.
+If the exposed area were to be an eye or other mucus membrane, then water would be sufficient. - 2.
 Immediately Notify Your Clinical Instructor, Supervisor, or Nurse of the occurrence. - 3.
 Compete the Employee Occurrence Report (EOR) Have the clinical instructor, supervisor, or nurse assist you and sign the report. - 4.
 Document the source's Medical Record Number on the Employee Occurrence Report. - 5.
-Notify the "Nursing House Supervisor" for the order of "Needle Stick Panel" to be written on the patients chart, and notify the laboratory. - 6.
+Notify the "Nursing House Supervisor" for the order of "Needle Stick Panel" to be written on the patient's chart and notify the laboratory. - 6.
 All reporting of occurrences must be done immediately.
 Lab work must be done STAT, so medications can be given within two hours. - 7.
 An evaluation will be done regarding exposure risk, OSHA forms will be completed, and permission to "treat" forms will be signed. - 8.
 A conference will be held with attending facility to discuss the risk and benefits of Prophylactic Medications.
 If you elect to take Prophylactic medications, additional laboratory work will be required for Liver Function Tests, Kidney Function Tests, and Complete Blood Count.

 The hospital will draw the necessary lab from the patient and the initial lab draws from the student.
-It will be the responsibility of the student to follow through with any remaining lab sticks.
+The student will be responsible for following through with any remaining lab sticks.